-Multi-Ethnic Sports and Cultures NI (MSCNI) will host a 6-a-side Good Relations Cup among diverse communities in Northern Ireland at Girdwood Community Hub, Belfast on Sunday 20th September at 1pm.
+Multi-Ethnic Sports and Cultures NI (MSCNI) hosted a 6-a-side Good Relations Cup among diverse communities in Northern Ireland at Girdwood Community Hub, Belfast on Sunday 20th September at 1pm.

-Multi-Ethnic Sports and Cultures NI (MSCNI) presents a online Interview session with BME Youths on their journey in Northern Ireland.
+Multi-Ethnic Sports and Cultures NI (MSCNI) presented an online Interview session with BME Youths on their journey in Northern Ireland.

 This is an exhibition showcasing Irelands Saturday Night, a newspaper detailing Northern Irelands sporting achievements and events.
 Sport can bring communities together and this exhibition is part of our shared history increasing the sense of our cultural expression.
 These papers are housed in the Newspaper Library of Belfast Central Library – a safe and shared space for all.

 Beyond Skin and Ardglass Gaelic Club present a short film and photography exhibition celebrating the inclusive community spirit with fishermen from the indigenous community and Ghanaian community in Ardglass.

 Developed by Beyond Skin, Blueprint is a comprehensive ethnic minority cultural diversity programme across the Newry, Mourne and Down District Council area supported by the European Union’s PEACE IV Programme, managed by the Special EU Programmes Body (SEUPB).